max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 	Returns a randomly shuffled copy of the array.

 -

-global.rollingAverage(oldVal [Numver], oldSampleCount [Number], addedVal [Number]) : Number
-	Returns a new value that is the average of oldVal and addedVal, where oldVal is already an average of oldSampleCount amount of numbers.
-	Make sure to increase the counter passed into oldSampleCount after getting this result, so it can give reliable results again at a later time.

-		Examples:
-			var avg;
-			var samples;
-			var controlAvg;
-			for(var i = 0; i < 100; i++){
-				var v = Math.random();
-				if(avg === undefined){
-					samples = 1;
-					avg = v;
-				}else{
-					samples++;
+global.MovingAverage() : movingAverage Object
+	An object that makes it easy to keep track of a moving/rolling average.

+		Example, showing all properties:
-					avg = global.rollingAverage(avg, samples, v);
+			var avg = new global.movingAverage();
-				}
-			}

-			avg -> ~0.5
+			avg.add(v);									// usually the only thing you need, returns the new average and updates the sampleCount. avg.average;								// gets/sets the current average value (usually read-only, but in some cases you might want to set this to a starting value) avg.sampleCount; 							// gets/sets the current sample count value (usually read-only, but in some cases you might want to set this to a starting value)

 -

-global.beginStopwatch()
-	Starts precise time measurement.

-global.endStopwatch(showAverage [bool])
-	Ends stopwatch started with beginStopwatch(), prints precise time difference in seconds.
-	If showAverage is true, the print will also include an average of all the stopwatch results accumulated since the last resetStopwatchAverage().

-global.resetStopwatchAverage()
-	Tells stopwatch to start recording outputs on endStopwatch() from this point forward, getting the average stopwatch result (the longer it runs, the more precise it gets).
-	Average is printed if showAverage=true in endStopwatch().
+global.Stopwatch() : stopwatch Object
+	Does precise time management to see how well a function performs.
+	Starting and stopping the stopwatch more than once will make it keep track of a moving average.

+		Example, showing all properties:
+			var stopwatch = new global.stopwatch();
+			stopwatch.start();							// starts the stopwatch
+			// do something else
+			stopwatch.stop();							// stops the stopwatch, prints the results to the console

 -

-global.setAllChildrenToLayer(sceneObj [sceneObject], layer [int])
+global.setAllChildrenToLayer(sceneObj [sceneObject], layer [LayerSet])
-	Sets the sceneObject and all of its child objects and sub-child objects to render layer by index.
+	Sets the sceneObject and all of its child objects and sub-child objects to render layer.

 -

 global.rotateCoords(point [vec2], pivot [vec2], angle [Number]) : vec2
 	Rotate a 2D point around a pivot with specified angle (radians).
-Returns new point.
+Returns new 2D position.

 -

-global.matchYAxis(followTransform [transform]) : quat
-	Returns a rotation which matches the world up-axis rotation of the transform.
-Useful for making minimaps of 3D scenes.

--

-global.randomRadius(v [Number], radius [Number]) : Number
-	Returns a random number near v.
-The radius it can return is a multiplier of this value.

-		Example:
-			global.randomRadius(10, 1) : Any number in range [5, 15).

--

 global.circularDistance(a [Number], b [Number], mod [Number]) : Number
-	Returns the closest distance from a to b if the number line of length mod would be a circle.
+	Returns the closest distance from a to b if the number line of length mod is a circle.